castorini/pygaggle/docs/experiments-msmarco-passage.md

 To confirm, `msmarco_ans_small.zip` should have MD5 checksum of `65d8007bfb2c72b5fc384738e5572f74`.

-Next, we extract the contents of the zip file into runs.
+Next, we extract the contents into `data`.

 ```
 unzip msmarco_ans_small.zip -d data
 ```

-We can evaluate the first-stage retrieved documents using the official MS MARCO evaluation script.
+As a sanity check, we can evaluate the first-stage retrieved documents using the official MS MARCO evaluation script.

 ```
 python evaluate/msmarco/msmarco_eval.py data/msmarco_ans_small/qrels.dev.small.tsv data/msmarco_ans_small/run.dev.small.tsv
 ```

-And the output should be:
+The output should be:

 ```
 #####################